This article contains compensated links; please read my disclaimer for more information.

 Check the availability and prices for Hotel A La Commedia here

-This hotel is located in the heart of Venice a few minutes walk to Rialto Bridge.
+This hotel is located in the heart of Venice a few minute walk to Rialto Bridge.
 It has only 35 rooms, interior a palace worthy and great vibe.
-Approximate price pr double room is 433$ a night.
+The approximate price pr double room is 433$ a night.

 Budget hotel in Venice